Code Generator Configuration

 Global Strategy Configuration (globalConfig)

-Global strategy configuration provides some global settings, such as author information, output path, etc.
+The global strategy configuration provides global settings such as author information and output paths.

 Example Configuration: